9 Stunning roads in Romania that you should drive on

 The road links Sibiu to Pitesti and it’s sprinkled with many switchbacks, bridges, viaducts, tunnels and a lot of sights such as Balea Waterfall, Balea Lake, Capra Lake (Goat Lake), Vidraru Dam, Vidraru Lake, Poenari Castle and so on.

-It is the highway from Moldova mountains, that connects Bistrita Valley (from Ciril) and Moldova (to Pojorâta).
+The highway from the Moldova mountains connects Bistrita Valley (from Ciril) and Moldova (to Pojorâta).
 This road makes it easier for tourists to access the lodge from Rarau, Pietrele Doamnei, and Rarau Monastery.

 The legend says that in 1541, the ruler Petru Rares found a place in the Rarau Mountains where he could shelter his family and a part of his fortune from the Tatar hordes.
 Being chased by the invaders, Helen – the wife of Petru Rares and their son took refuge in a cave to pray.
 At that moment huge rocks split and then fell over the fortune and the thieves, burying them.